chevereto/v4-docs/guides/docker/README.md

 ## Shell access

-The shell is a command-line interface that interprets user commands on the server.
-To access to the server shell you need terminal emulator software.
+The shell is a command-line interface that enables to remote control the server.
+To access to this interface you need terminal emulator software.

-Here are some commonly-used terminal emulators by operating system:
+Here are common-used terminal emulators by operating system:

 | System  | Software                     |
 | ------- | ---------------------------- |